 There may be times when it is better to opt for IPC class 2 instead of class 3 even though your board may be intended for critical industry usage; for example, if your board’s failure will not hamper the overall system’s ability to perform critical functions.
 If this choice can be made, it will simplify the manufacture of your boards.
 Your CM can help you make the best decision for your design.

 C. Employ DFM specifications that meet or exceed your board’s IPC classification requirements

 For the best development results, your design should be guided by your CM’s equipment and process tolerances or DFM rules.
 And the best DFM includes design for assembly (DFA) for optimal manufacturing.
 However, these must adhere to the IPC classification for your board.

 Ensuring that the manufacture of your boards adheres to the IPC standards for PCB assembly involves more than just choosing whether your board is class 1, class 2, or class 3.
 The best way to ensure that these standards are met is to follow the keys for good PCBA design, which include forming an early relationship with a qualified CM.
-Tempo Automation, the industry leader for fast, high-quality PCB manufacturing, is an IPC member with facilities that are certified to adhere to IPC standards.

 We will work with you staring on day one of design to ensure that your boards meet IPC standards.
 And to help you get started on the best path, we furnish information for your DFM checks and enable you to easily view and download DRC files.
 If you’re an Altium Designer or Cadence Allegro user, you can simply add these files to your PCB design software.
 For Mentor Pads or other design packages, we furnish DRC information in other CAD formats and Excel.